 We welcome parent and grandparent visitors to NMES provided you notify your child's teacher in advance.
-There may be periods of time that we must limit visitors to the building.
 Parents and grandparents are welcome for special programs presented by classes or grade groups.
-We will continue with our policy of allowing preschool age children to attend events with parents; however, please do not send a preschool child to school with a brother or sister.
+We will continue with our policy of allowing pre-school age children to attend events with parents; however, please do not send a pre-school child to school with a brother or sister.
 Students are expected to remain at school on program days.
 All parents planning to volunteer in the classroom must have a criminal background check on file at the central office.
 Children from other schools may visit when prior arrangements have been made and administration has approved their visit.

-PART 11: SCHOOL SUPPLIES
+PART 10: SCHOOL SUPPLIES